The Events

 To the right are some early arrivals

-This is the lovely Karina our favorite barmaid on the Commando/Featherbed special that won the Best in Show trophy2002.
-The bike is owned and built by Leslie Hutley and was featured in Roadholder, the Norton Owners Club newsletter
+The Commando/Featherbed special that won one of the Best in Show trophies.
+The bike is owned and built by Leslie Hutley.
+This was featured in Roadholder, the Norton Owners Club newsletter & shown here decorated with a barmaid.

 France 2006

-May 2006 6 of us went to the Coup de moto Legends at Dijon in France
+May 2006 six of us went to the Coup de Moto Legends at Dijon in France

 All hotels should be like this.
 Somewhere in France on the way down it P----d down and a kind hotelier let us put our bikes in his spare room.
 He even let a Harley in as well.

-About to set off from a Campanile, waiting for dermot as usual.
+About to set off from a Campanile hotel, waiting for Dermot as usual.

 "Why doesn't it go Kev"